 , *Green Envy

 , *Purple Haze

 *For more intense and longer lasting results, try our Amplified Collection.
 This formula is stronger and lasts 30% longer!

 Please note: Results on natural hair will not be as intense and will normally wash out faster.
-The dyes will show up more as a tint or “glow” of color that can be seen best in bright sunlight.
+The dyes will show up more like a tint or “glow” of color that can be seen best in bright sunlight.

 6. I have never used lightener before.
 Should I have a professional stylist color my hair?